 We collect information on agreements between universities and credit card issuers.
 Check out the database.
 We also released a report to Congress highlighting trends in credit cards on college campuses.

 We published the Safe Student Account Scorecard to help colleges and universities make sure the deals they make with financial institutions lead to safer and more affordable products.

 Student loan reports

-On May 8th, we released a report discussing comments we received in response to a request for information and outlining options policymakers and market participants should consider to help student borrowers manage their debt.
+In 2013 we published a report discussing comments we received and outlining options policymakers and market participants should consider to help student borrowers manage their debt.

 Leveling the playing field

 In partnership with the Department of Education, we’ve developed a financial aid shopping sheet to improve the way schools communicate financial aid offers.
 More than 3,000 colleges have agreed to use the shopping sheet.